Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 5.2 Dark or scorched crust

 Cause: The reverse problem — excess reducing sugars or excess oven temperature.
 The most important and often overlooked cause is low falling number flour: wheat harvested in wet conditions develops excess alpha-amylase from pre-germination (falling number below 200 s, and especially below 150 s), which degrades starch to reducing sugars at a rate that the Maillard reaction consumes rapidly.
-The result is a bread with a scorched crust that is still under-baked inside. [src-083, src-104, src-058] Overdosed diastatic malt produces an identical fault.
+The result is a bread with a scorched crust that is still under-baked inside.
+Overdosed diastatic malt produces an identical fault.

 Remedy: Check flour falling number — specification should be ≥200 s for bread flour.
 If the falling number is confirmed low, blend with a high-FN flour; reduce or eliminate diastatic malt addition; use non-diastatic malt for colour only.